zbetcheckin/Security_list/README.md

-#Security list for fun and profite
+#Security list for fun and profit

 My initial idea came from this list : http://www.nothink.org/utilities.php<br />
 I wanted to update it with my sources, I will probably continue to update and reorganize it in the future.